ucsc-ospo/ucsc-ospo.github.io/content/authors/slieggi/_index.md

 - University of California Mentors
 - Summer of Reproducibility Mentors
 ---
-Stephanie Lieggi has been Assistant Director of CROSS since 2016.
+Stephanie Lieggi started as Assistant Director of CROSS in 2016.
 Prior to coming to UCSC, she worked as a Senior Research Associate at the Center for Nonproliferation Studies at the Middlebury Institute of International Studies at Monterey.
 She has served as an editor of the CNS publications [Asian Export Control Observer](http://cns.miis.edu/pubs/observer/asian/) and [International Export Control Observer](http://cns.miis.edu/pubs/observer/).
 Previously, she worked at the [Organization for the Prohibition of Chemical Weapons](https://www.opcw.org/).